4.5. NI-DAQmx#

 can only be enabled for finite, input tasks.
 However, such a trigger

-will implicitely let the finite task behave like a continuous task.
+will implicitly let the finite task behave like a continuous task.

 This means, that you have to continuously retrieve the newest data using